-When looking for accommodation in Groningen we recommend that you start your search early in order to have more options.
-Even if you are not successful, there are other options such as renting in the private sector or sharing with other students who are in the same situation.
+When looking for accommodation in Groningen, we recommend starting your search early in order to have more options.
+Even if you are not successful, please know that there are other options such as renting in the private sector or sharing with other students who are in the same situation.

-The University works closely with SSH to provide housing to students in a number of locations across the city including single rooms, double rooms and studios.
+The University works closely with SSH to provide housing to students in a number of locations across the city, including single rooms, double rooms and studios.
 Prices range from roughly € 300 and € 450 per month, but most rooms are around € 360.
-These rents are all inclusive (room, heating, electricity, furniture, internet, et cetera).
-Please note that you will have to pay a reservation fee (€ 275) nd the first and last month of rent at the time of your reservation.
+These rent prices are all inclusive (room, heating, electricity, furniture, internet, et cetera).
+Please note that you will have to pay a reservation fee (€ 275) and the first and last month of rent at the time of your reservation.

 Staying healthy is an important part of enjoying your time at University and in the Netherlands you are required by law to have health insurance for the entire time you are here.
 The type of insurance that is best for you will depend on your country of origin, age, length of stay and whether or not you are working while you study.
-The different types of insurance are:
+Please find an overview of the different types of insurance below:

 Private Health Care Insurance

 This is likely to be the right choice for you if you are an international student and not employed.

 If you are a citizen from the European Union, Iceland, Liechtenstein, Norway or Switzerland, you can apply for a European Health Insurance Card (EHIC).
 You can obtain this type of insurance for free by contacting your local health authority before you leave your home country.
 The EHIC covers basic and emergency healthcare costs.